 Autoantibody Tests

 Autoantibodies can serve as markers of a disease process since the immune response is part of the disease.
-So when there are autoantibodies in the circulation, it may be a pointer to the fact that an autoimmune disease process has started.
+So when autoantibodies are in the circulation, it may be a pointer to the fact that an autoimmune disease process has started.

 For instance, in Type 1 DM and thyroiditis, autoantibodies appear in the circulation years before the actual destruction of cells begins.
 Some diseases, such as diabetes, thyroiditis, and adrenalitis, may occur as autoimmune diseases or non-autoimmune.
 The presence of autoantibodies confirms autoimmune disease.